 Key Stage 5

 The curriculum at Post 16 enables progression of learning from Key Stage 4.
 The aim is to encourage more young people to remain in a structured learning environment, which includes traditional and vocational opportunities.
 All students participate in a Raising Aspirations programme and receive specific guidance through the Connexions service and additional external support via the Hertfordshire Aim Higher programme and University Open Days.
 The school has been approved to deliver T Levels from 2023 and we are currently working on preparations for this.

 - Learning Route 1 – Students undertake a BTEC National in Business at Level 3, equivalent to two A Levels and choose one or two A Level subjects or BTECs to complement their studies.
 Work Experience is undertaken in Year 12 as part of the two-year course.

-- Learning Route 2 – LR2 is a traditional three or four AS and A2 course, studied over a two year period.
+- Learning Route 2 – LR2 is a traditional three or four A Level course, studied over a two-year period.
 Students are offered the opportunity of studying the EPQ L3.
-All students will be examined at the end of Year 12 in their AS subjects.